AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-04.md

 - Reschedule if needed

-That’s not a single LLM prompt—that’s an intelligent system managing an evolving task.
+That’s not a single LLM prompt, that’s an intelligent system managing an evolving task.

 ## How Are Agents Built Today?